Salman Rushdie 'on the road to recovery,' agent says

 MAYVILLE, N.Y.
 (AP) — Salman Rushdie is “on the road to recovery,” his agent confirmed Sunday, two days after the author of “The Satanic Verses” suffered serious injuries in a stabbing at a lecture in upstate New York.

-The announcement followed news that the lauded writer was r emoved from a ventilator Saturday and able to talk and joke.
-Wylie continued to caution that although Rushdie's “condition is headed in the right direction,” his recovery would be a long process.
+The announcement followed news that the lauded writer was removed from a ventilator Saturday and able to talk and joke.
+Literary agent Andrew Wylie cautioned that although Rushdie's “condition is headed in the right direction,” his recovery would be a long process.
 Rushdie, 75, suffered a damaged liver and severed nerves in an arm and an eye, Wylie had previously said, and was likely to lose the injured eye.

 Written By